OmniacsDAO/CryptopondSubmissions/ethereum-open-source-contrib-quantifier/README.md

 The enhanced repo data with stats on popularity and contributors.
 <p align="center" width="100%"><img src="images/im7.png" alt="" style="width: 75%; max-width: 600px;"></p>

-And the sample submission file with sample weights structured in a format for easy scoring by Pond.
-This was just enough data for us to begin, and so we did!
-The first step, before any modeling was to submit a few sample submissions to create a benchmark for our future models.
-We submitted a few common weighting schemes to see how they fared.
+And the sample submission file which had sample weights structured in a format for easy scoring by Pond.__ This was just enough data for us to begin and so we did!__ The first step, before any modeling was to submit a few sample submissions to create a few thresholds we could benchmark our future models against.
+We submitted a few __common weighting schemes to see how they fared__.
 These included:
-    • All 0s
+- All 0s
-    • All 1s
+- All 1s
-    • Equal proportional weights
+- Equal proportional weights
-    • The sample weights
+- The sample weights (😏 - hey you never know!)
-    • 3 Random Dirichlet constructed weightings
+- 3 Random Dirichlet constructed weightings

 <p align="center" width="100%"><img src="images/im8.png" alt="" style="width: 75%; max-width: 600px;"></p>
 <p align="center" width="100%"><img src="images/im9.png" alt="" style="width: 75%; max-width: 600px;"></p>

-With these baseline score totals in tow be diligently began our modelling efforts…and got nowhere!
-We tried:
+With these baseline score totals in tow, __we diligently began our modelling efforts…and got nowhere!__ We tried:
-    • fitting a Bradley Terry model
+- fitting a Bradley-Terry model
-    • calculating Elo scores from the number of wins and the multiplier
+- calculating Elo scores from the number of wins and the multiplier
-    • calculating linear combinations of wins and the multiplier as scores
+- calculating linear combinations of wins and the multiplier as scores
-    • fitting random forest models based on repo statistics
+- fitting random forest models based on repo statistics
-    • using ChatGPT to score repos and then create pairwise comparisons
+- using ChatGPT to score repos and then create pairwise comparisons
-    • a Deep Neural Network trained on Graph Features
+- a Deep Neural Network trained on Graph Features
-    • fit a LightGBM on score derived features
+- fit a LightGBM on score derived features

-None of these approaches netted us anywhere near a winning score.
+__None of these approaches netted us anywhere near a winning score.__ It was only much, much later did we realize the fundamental short coming of our implementation of these approaches.

 ## Phase 2: Bending the Rules
-In the middle of our modeling endeavor, there was an announcement of updated training data to be released on September 15th .
+In the middle of our modeling endeavor, __there was an announcement of updated training data to be released on September 15th__ .
 It was at this point that we decided to shift our focus away from the traditional modeling approach towards one that utilized all of the submissions we had amassed through the prior weeks of modeling.
 We were no longer interested in trying to refit each of our prior modeling approaches on the new dataset, irrespective of how similar the new data may or may not be to the prior set.
 This was the start of our grey hat thinking since, by this time, we’d had over 60 model submissions stored in a spreadsheet.

 <p align="center" width="100%"><img src="images/im10.gif" alt="" style="width: 100%; max-width: 600px;"></p>